 Disposing Live Trees: Curbside Collection

-- Collection begins Monday, December 27, 2021.
-Please set live tree piles at least three feet from your collection carts on your normal garbage day.
+- Curbside collection begins Tuesday, Jan.
+3. Please set live whole trees on your curb at least three feet from your collection carts.
 You may also place your tree into your YARDY cart for collection, but make sure the lid can close.

 Disposing Live Trees: Drop-off Locations